autometrics-dev/autometrics-py/README.md

 | `repository_url`      | `AUTOMETRICS_REPOSITORY_URL`          | `""`\*        |
 | `repository_provider` | `AUTOMETRICS_REPOSITORY_PROVIDER`     | `""`\*        |

-\* Autometrics will attempt to automagically infer these values from git config inside working directory.
+\* Autometrics will attempt to automagically infer these values from the git config inside your working directory.
 To disable this behavior, explicitly set the corresponding setting or environment variable to `""`.

 This follows the method outlined in [Exposing the software version to Prometheus](https://www.robustperception.io/exposing-the-software-version-to-prometheus/).